 Also, depending on the products your webshop offers, it might be a good idea to group gifts according to shoppers’ interests.
-For example, nature lover, baking nerd, and tech junkie are legitimate categories for a general webshop.
+For example, nature lovers, baking nerds, and tech junkies are legitimate categories for a general webshop.

-On the other hand, a beauty shop or a clothing store might divide their products according to the occasion when the products are worn, and another great content idea for this type of shops is featuring the Buy the look option, where all the products needed to create one look are linked below and can easily be added to the cart.
+On the other hand, a beauty shop or a clothing store might divide their products according to the occasion when the products are worn, and another great content idea for this type of shop is featuring the Buy the Look option, where all the products needed to create one look are linked below and can easily be added to the cart.

-Another bit of advice for clothing stores (that can help minimize post-holidays store returns avalanche) is to include the model size and fit for reference or even to add an interactive size guide to help shoppers pick size more easily.
+Another bit of advice for clothing stores (that can help minimize post-holiday store returns avalanche) is to include the model size and fit for reference or even to add an interactive size guide to help shoppers pick sizes more easily.

 However, be aware that some shoppers wouldn’t know a gift idea if it hit them in the face.
 Therefore, stock up on appealing gift cards because everybody wins with them: it’s a get-out-of-jail-free card for shoppers who are out of time and ideas, and money in hand for webshop owners.

 When it comes to the visual design of your webshop, it’s a good idea to dress up the website in Santa’s suit as well.